DoktorSAS/VanityTS/COD: World at War/scripts/README.md

 ## Usage
 Download the files from the git and open the folder of the game you want to play with.
-After that select the folder or the folders inside and copy it into the correct appdata folder, such as `%localappdata%\plutonium\storaga\<client>\`.
+After that select the folder or the folders inside and copy it into the correct appdata folder, such as `%localappdata%\plutonium\storaga\t4\`.

 ### Binds